xinxinhuang/ABTv1/docs/progress-report.md

 ## Overview

 This document tracks the progress, issues, and solutions implemented during the development of the Booster Card Battle application.
-The application is built using Next.js 15.x with React 19.x and integrates with Supabase for authentication, real-time database, and RPC functions.
+The application is built using Next.js 15.x with React 19.x and integrates with Supabase for authentication, real-time database, Edge Functions, and RPC functions.

 ## Deployment Issues